YOU’RE DOING WHAT?!

 Each two-person team needs to raise a minimum of $5,000 (but hopefully a lot more) to participate in the rally.
 As there are two of you, it’s only $2,500 each.

 We want to keep the costs to participants down as much as we can.
 Our teams put remarkable efforts into fundraising, which is why we help cover some of the costs for fuel.
 We work hard to keep any other costs to you as low as possible.
-The registration fee goes towards all your rally merchandise, support and important safety items.
+The registration fee goes towards the cost of running the rally, your rally merchandise, some support costs and other safety items.

 The approximate costs that each team of two will need to pay:

-- Catering and Camping: $150/day per team (approximately, paid in advance)
+- Catering and Camping: Approximately $180 per day per team (paid in advance)

 - Flights to and from start/finish line